arrjon/arrjon/README.md

 # Jonas Arruda

 PhD Candidate in Mathematics at the University of Bonn
-Researcher at the Bonn Center for Mathematics and Life Sciences (BCMLS) and the LIMES Institute
+Researcher at the Bonn Center for Mathematics and Life Sciences (BCMLS) and the Life & Medical Sciences Institute (LIMES)

 ---